enricoviola/angular6books/README.md

 # Book in Angular 6
-## Web App by Enrico Viola in angular 6
+## Web App by Enrico Viola: frontend javascript developer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.